 Together, we will identify the past event(s) that may be contributing to the present problem; the present situations that cause distress; and the key skills that are needed to improve overall well-being.

 One goal of psychotherapy is to guide you towards understanding and perspectives that will lead to healthy behaviors and improved interactions.
 Together, we will explore what works best for you.
 I will always respect your boundaries and your pacing.
 I will explain every step of the way: what we are doing and ‘the why’ behind how it helps.
 This respectful and holistic approach ensures my clients feel safe, nurtured and in control.
 Clients develop greater resiliency and are empowered to overcome adversity.
 They experience positive changes in their relationship to themselves, an increased sense of self-efficacy, and improved relationships with others.

 Depending on the challenges a client is facing, I integrate various modalities of therapy such as eye movement desensitization and reprocessing (EMDR), acceptance and commitment therapy (ACT), emotional efficacy and exposure therapy, motivational interviewing, depth/narrative approaches, art therapy and therapeutic journaling.
 I often utilize mindfulness techniques and body-based interventions, such as visualization and tapping, for emotional regulation.
 Learning these tools is an important aid for anyone.
 The happiest people on the planet have healthy and sustainable ways of relaxing themselves, to decompress from stress and emotional turmoil.

-Sessions are $120 and approximately 50 minutes in length.
-Payments may be made via cash, credit or Venmo.
+Sessions are $135 and approximately 50 minutes in length.

 My mission in life is not merely to survive, but to thrive;